Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

                         * here> put content in dataset or node construction
                             * here> take a look into datset
                                 * here> read dataset comments, check what i am missing, and add those content
+    * here> read + write deep learning + simulation + epidemic. (micro, mezzo, and macro)
+        * write
+            * here> fix network construction tables.
+                * see picture.
             * mini network
-                                    * here> micro network
+            * micro network
                 * here> put content from the following papre int nodes and edges  construction
                     * here> "Influenza spread on context-specific networks lifted from interaction-based diary data"
+                        * here> make note on SIR section
+                        * put SIR content in the survey
             * mezzo network
                 * here> add informaiton from papers that are in gnn.tex file
+        * summaried other read paper.
+            * here> merge from old content
+        * what is the process of drug repurposing.
+        * redo/add content/adjust content of {table:a summary of mini/micro/mezzo and macro network}

 * " You need to mention them, because many work in the traditional disease modeling uses such ideal network (such as random network, where each person is assumed to have each number of